10331333/datasci_223/Readme.md

 3. Download this file to see required packages: [requirements.txt](https://github.com/10331333/datasci_223/blob/main/exercises/2-data-munging/requirements.txt) or follow instructions in the jupyter notebook to install and run packages.
 4. Run code in a fresh virtual environment.
 Python 3.11.2 was used.

+### Exercise 3 - chinook exercise
+1. Download [exercise.ipynb](https://github.com/10331333/datasci_223/blob/main/exercises/3-sql-queries/exercise.ipynb) and [chinook.sqlite database](https://github.com/10331333/datasci_223/blob/main/exercises/3-sql-queries/chinook.sqlite).
+Save both files in the same folder.
+2. Open exercise.ipynb to review my code.
+3. Clear outputs.
+(There should not be any, but do this if necessary.)
+4. Run code in a fresh virtual environment.
+Python 3.11.2 was used.